vulekamali/treasury-ckan/README.md

 Estimates of Provincial Revenue and Expenditure (EPRE) and Estimates of National Expenditure (ENE) are added by https://github.com/OpenUpSA/budget-portal/.

-Other categories of governmen dataset are added using `bin/sync_datasets.py`
+Other categories of government dataset are added using `bin/sync_datasets.py`

 Troubleshooting
 ===============